 To alleviate or reduce menopausal symptoms, hormone replacement therapy may help, but take the lowest possible dose for the shortest time to reduce the risk of breast cancer, blood clots, heart attack, and stroke.

 Your estrogen levels will continue to decrease, so vaginal dryness and hot flashes may continue.
-Your risk for related diseases like osteoporosis increase.
+Your risk for related diseases like osteoporosis increases.

 All menopausal women must consider their bone health, quitting smoking, their alcohol use, their cardiovascular risk, and cancer screening and prevention.
 Address these with your doctor, so that together you can discuss lifestyle changes to help maintain your health and vitality.
 Menopausal symptoms like hot flashes may be helped with hormone replacement therapy.